 The residents no longer depend on trapping fur animals and maintaining dog teams, but many still harvest, share, and consume local fish, moose, caribou, birds, berries, and mushrooms.
 Local (subsistence) food contributes importantly to physical and mental health, and Elders have assisted their children and grandchildren in harvesting fish, meat, and plants properly.
 Regular and seasonal routes, place names, cultural ethics, diet, and family traditions interconnect through Iliamna Lake Yup'ik lifeways, as the people continue to move about the land and share their personal experiences with one another.
 The meanings of Indigenous and contemporary English place names and stories about these places act as mnemonic pegs for community residents, aiding in navigation and carrying on family stories.
-Sharing personal experiences and relating anecdotes and oral traditions with community members reinforces the people's relationships with their homeland and ancestors, reminding the people today to care for the land for future generations.
+Sharing personal experiences the people's relationships with their homeland and ancestors, reminding the people today to care for the land for future generations.